piyushagarwal08/JU-Notes/RPA.md

 ## Text Summarization
 * Works for about 300 characters only as of now
 * Provides back an summary of paragraph provided to it as an input

+# Language Translation
+* All the packages are ```Non Re-Trainable```
+* There are few language translation models:
+    1. English To French
+    2. English To German
+    3. English To Russian
+    4. German To English
+    5. Russian To English
+* The models are open-sourced by Facebook AI Research
+* Input and Output are simple strings
+* To detect the language of any string, there are two ways:
+    1. Language Detection model
+    2. Google Vision Package -> Can detect language from image
+* Deploying these models are also very simple and easy to use, same as other

+# Invoke Method
+* The Invoke method activity helps us call a method that is outside the standard built-in activities
+* The activity calls a public method of a specified type or object
+* It acts either on ```Target Type``` or ```Target Object```

+## Uses
+* When we have a class library/DLL in vb.net or c# and want to call the method
+* When we want to use a method which does not generate an output, thus can not be used in an ```Assign activity```
+* When we want to use a method which generates several pieces of output (example, TryParse which generates a Bool and Int32)

+## Method Types
+* Method Type define the way of configuring the ```Invoke Method``` activity
+* It is of 2 types:
+    1. Static -> Target Type and MethodName are used (TargetObject not)
+    2. Instance -> The object from which the method or members are derived needs to be defined (TargetObject is used)
+* To figure out whether a method is a Static or an Instance method, you can check the Method signature in on the <a href="https://docs.microsoft.com/en-us/dotnet/?view=netcore-3.1">MSDN website</a>.
+Below, you can find the signatures for a Static method, Round(Decimal), and an Instance method Sort(Comparison<T>).
+* A quick way to tell what kind of method you are dealing with is to check if the method signature contains the word "static.
+If it does, the method is static.
+If it doesn't, it's instance.